Ambient Air Standards in the Air NEPM

 The National Air Quality Standards in the Air NEPM specify the standard to be achieved in larger urban residential areas - not at the boundaries of industries.
 The air monitoring stations are therefore, located in residential areas of the capital cities and larger regional centres to provide a representative measurement of the air quality experienced by their inhabitants.

 In Tasmania particle matter less than 10 micrometres (µm) and 2.5 micrometres (µm) and diameter (PM10 and PM2.5) are the main indicators of urban air pollution.
-Therefore, Tasmania is only required to conduct monitoring for PM10 and PM2.5 but other pollutants are also monitored from time to time.
+Therefore, Tasmania focusses on monitoring for PM10 and PM2.5 but other pollutants are also monitored from time to time.

 Reference Station Air Pollution Data

 EPA Tasmania is committed to the highest quality air monitoring data for determining its compliance with the National Environmental Protection Measure Ambient Air Quality (NEPM).